 From late 2016 through early 2017, Rosalie toured West Virginia as a Tamarack Foundation for the Arts Emerging Artist Fellow.

 Next, for five weeks during of summer of 2018, we watched on Instagram as Rosalie lived and worked as an artist-in-residence in the Great Smoking Mountains National Park.
 There she created illustrations inspired by her surroundings and the visitors she encountered through activities and workshops she conducted.

 More recently, in late 2018, we were mesmerized by Rosalie’s illustrated travels through the country of Jordan.
 As we swiped through photos of her sketches, Rosalie’s skill became even more apparent.
 Capturing vibrancy in watercolor is hard.
 Capturing vibrancy in watercolor paintings of sand dunes would seem downright impossible if we had not seen her work with my own eyes.

-Through it all, Rosalie has stayed true to her interests and love by working with companies and organization that share and/or support her lifestyle.
+Through it all, Rosalie has stayed true to her interests and love by working with companies and organizations that share and/or support her lifestyle.
 For example, Rosalie served as KEEN Footwear’s adventure guide in 2018 documenting her travels through the country of Jordan.
 Early the same year, Rosalie was a featured artist on the She Explores Podcast where she shared the practices that keep her with “a clear head and a pure purpose.”